 Learn more about Doyon agreement with Hilcorp for Exploration

-April 9, 2020: The aerial survey will take early May 2020.
+• April 9, 2020: The aerial survey will take early May 2020.
 Uqaqti Consulting, Hilcorp, and Doyon staff are meeting with the village corporations and village councils to share more information on the survey.
-This is a passive survey which does not emit energy so there are no impact to animals, land, or people.
+This is a passive survey that does not emit energy so there is no impact on animals, land, or people.
 Data from the survey will be analyzed until the fall time period.
 Please contact Uqaqti Consulting or Doyon for more information.
 Continue to visit this website for updates on the project.
+Learn more.

 • Doyon has long been interested in oil and gas potential in the region–beginning when we first selected our lands.